ImageEvent

 Enlarge photo 33

-Cheddar was seized by Animal Control from a home where the owner had died and left 11 dogs with no caregiver.
+Cheddar was one of 11 dogs removed from a home by Animal Control home where the owner had died.
 Most of the dogs were able to be adopted out from the shelter.
 But Cheddar and 2 others were too nervous and unsocialized to be good adoption candidates, so the shelter reached out to rescue.

 Enlarge photo 44